10Drenth/monogame-aseprite/docs/getting-started/animated-sprite-class.md

 :::note Out-of-the-box Solutions

-As stated, the `AniamtedSprite is an out-of-the-box solution.
+As stated, the `AnimatedSprite is an out-of-the-box solution.
 It is not going to fit every need that a user may have when it comes to animating their sprites.
 With that in mind, it is designed to provide most of what you would need as a foundation.
 Feel free to submit feedback on the GitHub repository for any suggestions on the class design and function.

 :::

 Below we'll go over how to instantiate a new instance of the class using the `AsepriteDocument`, and go over how to play an animation, and the various properties that are accessable to the class.

 ## Creating a New Instance
-To create a new instance of the `AnimatedSprite` class, you an call the `AnimatedSprite(AsepriteDocument)` constructor.
+To create a new instance of the `AnimatedSprite` class, you can call the `AnimatedSprite(AsepriteDocument)` constructor.
 First you'll need to import the `AsepriteDocument`, then you can create the class.
 Here is an exmaple

 ```csharp
 using Monogame.Aseprite.Documents;